 read more

-This expressive stallion personality presents himself in a dark coat as he captivates the crowd with loads of ability, big movement, and a powerful push-off.
-Anticipation is running high for Cascolero’s first crop of foals.
+This expressive stallion personality presents himself in a dark coat and captivates the crowd with loads of ability, big movement, and a powerful push-off.
+And he delivered with his first crop of foals: an impressive young colt by Cascolero selected for the high-quality foal auction at the Hörup Springflut Festival was knocked down in a battle of the bids at 16,000 euros.

 Cascolero has been able to confirm our expectations from the grading in training so far.
 He is easily ridden and a scopey jumper.
 He is expected to pass on his correct legs and his athleticism which is rooted in his dam line to his offspring.
 We are looking forward to his first crop.
 In view of his medium frame, he is best bred to rather big-framed mares.